United States is the world's largest consumer of ice cream. Of all the

 after taste.
 Products labeled 'Vanilla Flavoring' are a combination of

-to make this ice cream.
-Vanilla Paste has the convenience of pure vanilla
+Lastly, you can use Vanilla Bean Paste.
+It has the convenience of pure vanilla

 extract but it also contains those wonderful small black vanilla seeds